flyingsl0ths/scarlett/README.md

 # Scarlett

-A DSL (domain specific language) made to make working with file a more efficient process
+A DSL (domain specific language) made to make working with files a more efficient process